 Old Policy that’s changed

 There has been much confusion around the birth certificate requirements for minors traveling in and out of South Africa.
-To date, the Department of Home Affairs is in the process of revising the regulations but has advised that all travelers traveling with children under age 18 need to carry their birth certificates AND relevant passports displaying the details of both parents.
+To date, the Department of Home Affairs is in the process of revising the regulations but has advised that all travellers traveling with children under age 18 need to carry their birth certificates AND relevant passports displaying the details of both parents.

 Many holidaymakers access Mozambique via South Africa and this guide is given in an attempt to make your travel to Mozambique a whole lot easier.
 REVISED Birth Certificate Regulations for South Africans since November 2016